Direct Imaging Discovery and Dynamical Mass of a Substellar Companion Orbiting an Accelerating Hyades Sun-like Star with SCExAO/CHARIS: HIP 21152 System Properties, Observations, and Data

 Figure \ref{fig: gallery} shows the HIP 21152 images obtained from our four data sets, from which HIP 21152 B is detected at signal-to-noise ratios\footnote{The SNRs were calculated with the correction of \citet{Mawet2014}.} (SNRs) of 10--19.
-We achieve comparable detections with the proprietary version of ALOCI; SDI increases the SNR of the detection at the expense of greater spectroscopic uncertainty.
+We achieve comparable detections with the proprietary version of ALOCI, although the throughput of the proprietary version is far higher.
+SDI increases the SNR of the detection at the expense of greater spectroscopic uncertainty.
 To correct our spectrophotometry and astrometry for biasing due to processing, we carried out forward modeling as in previous work \citep{Currie2018}.
 The forward modeling on the ADI+SDI (ASDI) PSF subtraction accounts for the companion's spectral type.